zivid/zivid-python-samples/source/camera/basic/QuickCaptureTutorial.md

 ### Prerequisites

-You should have installed Zivid SDK and C++ samples.
+You should have installed Zivid SDK and Python samples.
 For more details see [Instructions][installation-instructions-url].

 Before calling any of the APIs in the Zivid SDK, we have to start up the Zivid Application.
 This is done through a simple instantiation of the application ([go to source][start_app-url]).
 ```python